 219 termite mounds were collected and sent to the lab for Leachwell analysis.
-This survey completed the previous Termite geochemistry grid.
+This survey completed the previous Termite geochemistry grid and returned with several gold trends to follow-up.

 In March and April 2023, 2345m in 20 RC holes targeting mineralized roots from previous Air Core holes, termite mounds and saprolite geochemistry anomalies.
+On the exploration level (large space between holes), some holes must be followed up displaying low grade intercepts, mainly to the North-East of the permit.